kgrzybek/modular-monolith-with-ddd/README.md

 ### 2.3 Event Storming

-Conceptual Model focuses on structures and relationships between them.
-What is more important is **behavior** and **events** that occur in our domain.
+While a Conceptual Model focuses on structures and relationships between them, **behavior** and **events** that occur in our domain are more important.

 There are many ways to show behavior and events.
 One of them is a light technique called [Event Storming](https://www.eventstorming.com/) which is becoming more popular.
-Below are presented 3 main business processes using this technique : user registration, meeting group creation and meeting organization.
+Below are presented 3 main business processes using this technique: user registration, meeting group creation and meeting organization.

 Note: Event Storming is a light, live workshop.
-Here is presented only one of the possible outputs of this workshop.
-Even if you are not doing Event Storming workshops, this type of presentation of process can be very valuable to you and your stakeholders.
+One of the possible outputs of this workshop is presented here.
+Even if you are not doing Event Storming workshops, this type of process presentation can be very valuable to you and your stakeholders.

 **User Registration process**